 - Develop future living options for disabled people who have left full-time education.
-This will include advising and partnering with housing providers and others to stimulate new developments. - Expanding our independent living options for people who have left full time education with the opening of new units in Alton Town Centre and completing feasibility studies of at least one other opportunity. - Refreshing and updating our brand identity and building a new website. - Progress environmental projects as part of our goal to halve our carbon footprint by 2030. - Continue to expand our fundraising activities to enable our students and others to access the specialist staff, equipment and experiences they need to grow in confidence and live a fulfilled life.
+This will include advising and partnering with housing providers and others to stimulate new developments. - Whilst we continue to advise, facilitate and encourage such projects, we have stepped back from partnering because of the capital requirement. - Expanding our independent living options for people who have left full time education with the opening of new units in Alton town centre and completing feasibility studies of at least one other opportunity.